yamt/midonet-kubernetes/MAPPING.md

 Kubernetes Node
 ---------------

-For a Kubernetes Node, the controller would create the following MidoNet REST API objects.
+When the controller notices a Kubernetes Node, it would create the following MidoNet REST API objects.

 - A Bridge
 - A Bridge Port on the bridge